Loading...

 These artists use printed textiles to explore identity, heritage, and cultural stories.

-Their textile voice and style are shaped by their colour choices, patterns, and the narratives or stories that they choose to tell.
+Their textile voice and style are shaped by their color choices, patterns, and the narratives or stories that they choose to tell.

-Althea McNish brings Caribbean colour and nature into bold fabric designs celebrating her heritage.
+Althea McNish brings Caribbean color and nature into bold fabric designs, celebrating her heritage.

-She come to the UK from Trinidad and wanted to incorporate all this beautiful, vibrant colours into her silk textile work.
+She come to the UK from Trinidad and wanted to incorporate all these beautiful, vibrant colors into her silk textile work.

 Yinka Shonibare uses Dutch wax prints to explore history, identity, and the effects of colonialism.